 Roger D. McDaniel has been a director of the Company since the Merger.
 He served as the independent Chairman of the Board of the Company from 2008 until 2011 and served as the Chairman of the Audit & Finance Committee of the Company's Board of Directors from June 14, 2006 until May 6, 2009.
 Prior to the Merger, he served as a director of Entegris Minnesota and as a member of the Compensation and Stock Option and Audit Committees of the Entegris Minnesota Board of Directors from August 1999 until the Merger.
 Prior to that time, Mr. McDaniel was a director of Fluoroware, Inc. since August 1997.
 Mr. McDaniel, currently retired, was President and Chief Executive Officer of IPEC, Inc., a manufacturer of chemical-mechanical planarization (CMP) equipment for the semiconductor industry, from 1997 to 1999.
 From 1989 to August 1996, Mr. McDaniel was the Chief Executive Officer of MEMC Electronic Materials, Inc., a silicon wafer producer, and was also a director of MEMC from April 1989 to March 1997.
-Mr. McDaniel is a director of Veeco Instruments, Inc. (manufacture of LEDs, solar panels, hard disk drives, and other devices).
+Mr. McDaniel is a director of Veeco Instruments, Inc. (process equipment for the manufacture of LEDs, power electronics, hard drives, MEMS and wireless chips).
 He is also a past director and Chairman of the Semiconductor Equipment and Materials International (SEMI) organization.

-The Board of Directors has concluded that by reason of his many years of industry business experience and of his experience as chief executive officer of two different companies serving the semiconductor industry and by reason of his thirteen years of experience as a director of both Entegris Minnesota and the Company, Mr. McDaniel should serve as a director of the Company.
+The Board of Directors has concluded that by reason of his many years of industry business experience and of his experience as chief executive officer of two different companies serving the semiconductor industry and by reason of his fourteen years of experience as a director of both Entegris Minnesota and the Company, Mr. McDaniel should serve as a director of the Company.

 Paul L.H.
 Olson has been a director of the Company since the August 2005 Merger.
 He has served as the independent Chairman of the Board of the Company since May of 2011.
-He served as a director of Entegris Minnesota and as Chairman of the Governance Committee of the Entegris Minnesota board of directors from March 2003 until the Merger with the Company and as a the Chairman of the Governance and Nominating Committee of the Company's Board of Directors until 2011.
-Mr. Olson served as the Chief Executive Officer and a director of nuBridges, Inc., a software business headquartered in Atlanta, Georgia from 2008 until its merger with Liaison Technologies, Inc. in 2011; he continues to serve on the board of directors of Liaison Technologies, Inc. He served as Executive Vice President of Bethel University from 2002 to 2008.
+He served as lead director of Entegris Minnesota and as Chairman of the Governance Committee of the Entegris Minnesota board of directors from March 2003 until the Merger with the Company and as a the Chairman of the Governance and Nominating Committee of the Company's Board of Directors until 2011.
+Mr. Olson served as the Chief Executive Officer and a director of nuBridges, Inc., a software business headquartered in Atlanta, Georgia from 2008 until its merger with Liaison Technologies, Inc. in 2011; he continues to serve on the board of directors of Liaison Technologies, Inc., serving as chairman of its compensation committee and as a member of its audit committee.
+He served as Executive Vice President of Bethel University from 2002 to 2008.
 Prior to 2000, Mr. Olson was a founding executive of Sterling Commerce, Inc., an electronic commerce software company.
 Prior to his role with Sterling Commerce, he held executive positions with Sterling Software, Inc. and Michigan National Corp.
-Mr. Olson is a member of the board of directors of several private companies and non-profit organizations, including WMC Industries, Inc. and Macalester College; Mr. Olson also serves as an advisor to Thoma Bravo Equity Partners.
-Mr. Olson holds a doctorate degree from the University of Pennsylvania.
+Mr. Olson is a member of the board of directors of several private companies and non-profit organizations, including WMC Industries, Inc.(where he is lead director) and Macalester College (where he serves on the infrastructure and audit committees); Mr. Olson also serves as an advisor to Thoma Bravo Equity Partners.
+Mr. Olson holds a BA degree from Macalester College, an MBA from the University of St. Thomas and a doctorate degree from the University of Pennsylvania.